New Cadet Welcome and basic instructions

 The chain of command provides the control and communications necessary to accomplish the mission.
 Each level in the chain is responsible for a lower level and accountable to all higher levels.
 The key principle is to resolve problems and seek answers at the lowest possible ranked individual in your chain so that the higher levels are not overwhelmed with smaller issues that could be resolved at a lower level.

 The Aces Wild are arranged to follow a single chain of command concept.
 This provides a clear structure and allows for orders to flow from the highest levels of the unit to the most junior ranking warrior in an efficient manner.
 The flow of information works in the opposite direction as well.
-You as a junior ranked MechWarrior can use the chain to up channel information, ideas, and even complains to the highest levels.
+As a junior ranked MechWarrior, you can send information, ideas, and even complaints up the chain to the highest levels.
 In general, unit personnel only give orders to those directly below them in the chain of command, and receive orders from only those directly above them.
 For the next 30 days, your chain of command will look like this:

 Regimental CO - COL Calon